sueszli/notionSnapshot/README.md

 /_/ |_/\____/\__/_/\____/_/ /_/   /____/_/ /_/\__,_/ .___/____/_/ /_/\____/\__/
                                                     /_/

-📸💥 the html export tool that actually looks like Notion
+📸💥 the html export tool that actually works

 - free yourself from the Notion lock-in
 - use Notion as your content management system